 Write First, Edit Second

 One way to win friends and followers is to make sure you write in a conversational voice.
 Think about explaining your topic to a friend or your grandmother (not to say your grandmother couldn’t also be a friend).
 You should also read your rough draft out loud (I typically will print out a copy).
-Doing so, you will quickly identify rough patches in the tone and flow of the article.
+Doing so, you will quickly identify rough patches in the tone and flow of your content marketing.

 I am an outdoors enthusiast, whether hiking, biking or mountaineering.
 One of the practical rules for the outdoors is to layer your clothing so that you can easily adjust for the weather.
 I think in today’s digital world, it is equally important to layer your content.
 Once you have finished writing your blog, think about the ways you can add layers to it.
 And by layers, I mean adding: pictures, videos, podcasts, graphics and so forth.